manisharma9/IOT-PIPELINE/readme.md

 ## Scope Alignment: Device API Translation

-Paolo clarified that the final scope needs bidirectional logic.
 The DSO request moves forward through semantic and IEEE 2030.5-style translation.
 After approval, the command moves backward into the API language of end devices.

 This repository now includes simulated adapters for: